MicrosoftEdge/MicrosoftEdge-Documentation/README.md

 # Microsoft Edge documentation
 This is the repository for Microsoft Edge **documentation** hosted at [http://dev.modern.ie](http://dev.modern.ie/platform/documentation/).

 Over the coming months we will be working on adding new sections and content to enhance the documentation experience.
-If youl would like to see new coverage or have feedback, please consider [**contributing**](/CONTRIBUTING.md) by either editing the existing content, adding new content or simply creating new [issues](https://github.com/MicrosoftEdge/MicrosoftEdge-Documentation/issues).
+If you would like to see new coverage or have feedback, please consider [**contributing**](/CONTRIBUTING.md) by either editing the existing content, adding new content or simply creating new [issues](https://github.com/MicrosoftEdge/MicrosoftEdge-Documentation/issues).
 We’ll take a look at your suggestion and will work together to incorporate them to the docs.

 Find the source code for [Status.Modern.IE](https://status.modern.ie/) at: [https://github.com/MicrosoftEdge/Status](https://github.com/MicrosoftEdge/Status).
 Status.Modern.IE provides the latest implementation status and future plans for web platform features in Microsoft Edge.